Overview

 - Antidepressants: Combining these two might cause serotonin syndrome.

-- Anticonvulsants: Anticonvulsants like gabapentin will interact with muscle relaxants, increasing drowsiness.
+- Anticonvulsants: Anticonvulsants, such as gabapentin, can interact with muscle relaxants, potentially increasing drowsiness.

 - Alcohol: It is beneficial to avoid alcohol consumption with muscle relaxants to avoid any CNS adverse effects in the body.